Bourkekev/ms4-power-fitness-gym/README.md

 `python3 manage.py migrate`

+Depending on your local system, you may need not need the 3 after python.
+If that is the case then all the following python3 commands would not have the 3 after it.

 ### 6. Settings

 In the settings file, under if 'DEVELOPMENT' in os.environ:, set the DOMAIN_URL to your environment url (like http://127.0.0.1:8000/ on local development server).
 If DEVELOPMENT is not set in the env.py or environment variables, also set DOMAIN_URL in the `else` part of the `if 'DEVELOPMENT'` statement.
 This DOMAIN_URL variable is used in the membership app.